tedirghazali/alga-css/README.md

 }
 ```

-For getting CSS custom class, we can use `@get` custom rule and `emit` custom property if you want to inject CSS utility to it.
+For getting CSS custom class, you can use `@get` custom rule and `emit` custom property if you want to inject CSS utility to it.

 ```css
 @get className;